 - $50,000 IRA withdrawal

-Based on step number one above this makes their combined income $55,000 (which is in excess of the highest threshold amount for marrieds).
-Using the free Social Security taxation calculator in step two above, 85% of their Social Security will be taxed, or $8,500 that will be input to box 20b.
-They do not itemize deductions but instead use the standard deduction and exemptions.
+The first step in the process is to calculate their provisional income.
+This is done by taking 50% of their social security benefit and adding it to your other sources of income; the IRA withdrawal in this case.
+Based on the first step, this makes their combined provisional income $55,000 ($10,000 x .50 + $50,000, which exceeds the highest threshold amount for married couples filing jointly).
+Using the Social Security taxation calculation in step two above, 85% of their Social Security will be taxed, or $8,500 that will be input to box 5b.
+They do not itemize deductions but instead use the standard deduction and exemptions for 2022.

 - Their adjusted gross income (AGI) is $58,500